Sunday, December 20, 2020

 Review

 I didn't watch all of NON-STOP before recently watching this aerial thriller on TV.
 I found it to be riveting.
 This movie has suspense and edge-of-your-seat thrills with an intriguing premise that will captivate audiences.
-However, the storyline is far-fetched but engaging in its tense setup.
+The storyline, however, is far-fetched but engaging in its tense setup.
 I'm surprised that a few moviegoers have noticed its Taken resemblance.
 The cinematography is astounding in the film and makes it claustrophobic.

 Liam Neeson, whose role in Taken solidified him as a genuine action star, did an outstanding performance.
 He is a viable asset to this movie.
 The supporting cast is also good, with a few players like Julianne Moore, Scoot McNairy and Corey Stoll doing well in their roles.